 NIST vs ISO: Which One Is Right for My Business?

 Ultimately, what’s right for your business depends on its maturity, goals, and specific risk management needs.
 ISO 27001 is a great choice for operationally mature organizations facing external pressure to certify.
-However, you may not be ready to invest in an ISO 27001 certification journey quite yet, or your organization may be at a stage where it would benefit from the clear assessment framework offered by NIST Cybersecurity Framework.
-Conducting an NIST audit can give you a sense of where your organization stands prior to developing and implementing more stringent cybersecurity measures and controls.
+However, you may not be ready to invest in an ISO 27001 certification journey quite yet, or your organization may be at a stage where it would benefit from the clear assessment framework offered by the NIST Cybersecurity Framework.
+Conducting a NIST audit can give you a sense of where your organization stands prior to developing and implementing more stringent cybersecurity measures and controls.